|

 usually caused by the defrost drain clogging, then freezing.
 On

-drain gets 'waterlogged', as it usually does over the
+drain gets 'water-logged', as it often does over the

-The first symptom, at least in top-mounts, is
+The first symptom, at least in top-freezers, is

-refrigerator section.
-(In side-bys it'll appear as a slab of ice on
+freezers it'll appear as a nifty slab of ice on

 Before I found this little trick, this was a

-Now I keep a handful of 'drain heat exchangers'
+always kept a handful of copper 'drain heat exchangers'

-in the truck, and use a dozen or two most summers, when
+in the truck, and used a dozen or two most summers, when

-humidity is highest and refrig. drains have to handle the
+humidity is highest and defrost drains are handling the

 most water.

-These are easy to make.
+These are quick and easy to make.
 Just cut a piece of #12

 round rod.
 A screwdriver shaft works well for this, but any